 - 1. Maximum barrel length of 5.5 inches.

 - Any accessories, parts, and components which are manufactured to duplicate, in materials and dimensions, the original as offered by the manufacturer.

 - Replacement of service type sights with other service type sights, luminescent service sights, or fiber optic service sights, provided such sights do not require alteration of the firearm for installation.

 - 4. Maximum sight radius of 7.5 inches.

 - 5. Finger groove and slip on grips.

+- 6. Weapon Mounted Lights, Per Rule 3.22.

+- 7. Slide & Grip Enhancement Decals and Wraps, Per Rule 3.23.

-- 6. Magazine bumper pad.
+- 8. Magazine bumper pad.

-- 7. Extended magazine well funnel.
+- 9. Extended magazine well funnel.

 - 1. Adjustable front sight.

 - 2. Thumb rest.

 - 3. Grips/stocks that are flared at the base.

 - 4. Tape on the grip/stock.

-- 5. Any substance that results in a sticky surface to the grip/stock or hand.
+- Any substance that results in a sticky surface to the grip/stock or hand.

 - 6. Full-length Bo-mar type ribs on the slide.

 - 7. Weighted grips or grip panels.

 - 8. Trigger shoes.

 - 9. External trigger stops.

 - 10. Smith & Wesson Model PPC9 Pistols.

 - 3.8 Off Duty Revolver: A factory manufactured (catalog item) revolver capable of chambering and firing .38 Special ammunition.

-- 1. Maximum barrel length of 2.75 inches. - 2.
-The front sight being a ramp or post as sold by the manufacturer of the firearm. - Replacement of service type sights with other service type sights, luminescent service sights, or fiber optic service sights, provided such sights do not require alteration of the firearm for installation. - 4.
-Chamfered cylinders.
+1. Maximum barrel length of 2.75 inches.

+- 2. The front sight being a ramp or post as sold by the manufacturer of the firearm. - Replacement of service type sights with other service type sights, luminescent service sights, or fiber optic service sights, provided such sights do not require alteration of the firearm for installation. - 4.
+Chamfered cylinders. - 5.
+Slide & Grip Enhancement Decals and Wraps, Per Rule 3.23.

 - 1. Weighted grips or grip panels.

 - 2. Adjustable front sight.

 - 3. Trigger shoes.

 - 4. External trigger stops.

 - 5. Trigger modification as to length, width, or grooves.

 - 6. Tape on the stock/grip.

 - 7. Thumb rest.

-- 8. Any substance that results in a sticky surface to the stock or hand.
+- Any substance that results in a sticky surface to the stock or hand.

-- Grips/Stocks that when measured at the base from side-to-side are greater than 1 3⁄4 inches in thickness (1.75").
+- 9. Grips/Stocks that when measured at the base from side-to-side are greater than 1 3⁄4 inches in thickness (1.75").

 - 3.9 Off Duty Semi-Automatic Pistol: A stock factory manufactured (catalog item) center-fire semi-automatic pistol suitable for off duty concealed carry, chambered for and capable of firing .380 caliber ammunition or larger.
 Trigger weight may not be less than 3.5 pounds single or double action.
 All double action semi-automatic pistols must fire the first shot of every match or stage double action.

-- 1. Maximum barrel length of 3.65 inches.

-- 2. Finger groove and slip on grips.

-- 3. Magazine bumper pad.

-- Magazine grip extensions, if when installed add no more than one finger width to the overall length of the magazine when inserted.

-- Extended magazines, if no more than one finger width of the magazine is exposed when the magazine is inserted.

-- Replacement of service type sights with other service type sights, luminescent service sights, or fiber optic service sights, provided such sights do not require alteration of the firearm for installation.
+- 1. Maximum barrel length of 3.75 inches. - 2.
+Finger groove and slip on grips. - 3.
+Magazine bumper pad. - Magazine grip extensions, if when installed add no more than one finger width to the overall length of the magazine when inserted. - Extended magazines, if no more than one finger width of the magazine is exposed when the magazine is inserted. - Replacement of service type sights with other service type sights, luminescent service sights, or fiber optic service sights, provided such sights do not require alteration of the firearm for installation.

-- 7. Extended magazine well funnel.